CianciarusoCataldo/mobrix-ui/docs/components/molecules/Review/props.md

 <br>

-Top icon, showed at the top right of the container.
+Top icon, displayed at the top right of the container.
 If not provided, a default icon is displayed (if an url is provided too)

 <br>